tergav17/Z80-MegaMapper/README.md

 Admittedly, emulation can always provide better results than a janky virtualization set up like this.
 This is more of a “Because I Can” project than anything else.

+# Virtual Machine Status

+## SG-1000

+The important parts of this seem to work.
+The PSG -> AY translation is passable, but it still needs some work in terms of tone and support for the noise channel.
+Pausing is also buggy due to lack of functional NMI.

+## MSX 1

+Boots to MSX basic just fine.
+Can also run all of the 32K cartridge ROMs I threw at it.
+Keyboard matrix still needs to be updated to support all keys.

 # Current Issues

 The Z80 data bus buffer currently doesn't work properly due to IM2-related shenanigans.
 The system works fine without it, so it may be omitted in a future revision.